 Another feature that originally appeared on my previous website, and one that means a great deal to me.
 Not least because it gave me the opportunity to show off – no matter how trivial and unimportant it may appear to some – about a small amount of good I had done for the rest of the world.
 Yes, alright, so it’s hardly stopping the Amoco Cadiz from sinking, but the recovery of ‘lost’ ephemeral media from modern history – the more unimportant and ‘irrelevant’ the better frankly – thrills me like barely anything else; and judging from the response to this feature, I’m clearly not alone on that.

 Finding lost editions of How Do You Do! was really only the start of the story, though.
 I ended up appearing on radio and television to talk about the find, and a reader got in contact with a segment from a similarly lost edition of Over The Moon.
 Greg enlisted my help in tracking down a short film he’d worked on in the late seventies (which we managed to find in an unlikely location).
-And most bafflingly of all, I briefly became the second most hated person in Doctor Who fandom, after some utter waste paper baskets flew into a rage that I hadn’t found The Power Of The Daleks and conducted a short-lived campaign to smear me as a ‘hoaxer’.
-You can read about that whole entire bewildering story in Can’t Help Thinking About Me.
+Most bafflingly of all, I briefly became the second most hated person in Doctor Who fandom, after some utter waste paper baskets flew into a rage that I hadn’t found The Power Of The Daleks and conducted a short-lived campaign to smear me as a ‘hoaxer’.
+You can read about that whole entire bewildering story in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
 Anyway, if you’ve got off-airs of anything on the list below, or anything else you think might be missing from the archives in similar circumstances, please give me a shout.
 As for what the research that led to this find was actually for, well, we’re coming to that…

 Some of you, if you’ve been following me for a while, might well be aware that I have a keen interest in ‘lost’ programmes from the sixties, seventies and even the eighties.
 Most of you, however, won’t be aware that I’ve actually found quite a few previously ‘lost’ programmes myself.
 That’s because these have mostly been recoveries of missing radio shows, and they never really get the same sort of attention that wiped television does.